r0tiart/js-ajax-fetch-readme-v-000/README.md

 ## Authenticated Fetching

-So far, we've been making our requests against the public API functions that Github provides, but there are more powerful toys available to us if we can prove to the API who we are when we make requests.
+So far, we've been making our requests against the public API functions that GitHub provides, but there are more powerful toys available to us if we can prove to the API who we are when we make requests.

 ### OAuth

-Github's API uses [OAuth2](https://developer.github.com/v3/oauth/) for authorization.
-In a production setting, you would register an application with Github and receive an application ID and secret.
-This allows Github to track and monitor API access, and ensure that its users are protected by only granting authorization through registered apps.
+GitHub's API uses [OAuth2](https://developer.github.com/v3/oauth/) for authorization.
+In a production setting, you would register an application with GitHub and receive an application ID and secret.
+This allows GitHub to track and monitor API access, and ensure that its users are protected by only granting authorization through registered apps.

 From there, a user would make a request via your app, which would kick off the workflow to issue an authorization code that your app would then exchange for an access token.
-The access token is ultimately what your application includes in Github API requests to identify and authorize the user.
+The access token is ultimately what your application includes in GitHub API requests to identify and authorize the user.

-Setting up the full OAuth2 authorization code grant workflow is beyond the scope of this lesson, but it is described well in the Github [docs](https://developer.github.com/v3/oauth/).
+Setting up the full OAuth2 authorization code grant workflow is beyond the scope of this lesson, but it is described well in the GitHub [docs](https://developer.github.com/v3/oauth/).

-Fortunately for us, Github also allows you to generate your own personal authorization token that we can use to give us authorized access to the API.
+Fortunately for us, GitHub also allows you to generate your own personal authorization token that we can use to give us authorized access to the API.
 And `fetch` makes it super easy to implement.